snakemake/snakemake-executor-plugin-slurm/docs/further.md

 #### Conda

-Snakemake's default software deployment uses conda, i.e. [`snakemake --sdm conda ...`](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
+Snakemake is commonly used with software deployment via conda ([`snakemake --software-deployment-method conda ...`](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management).
 On a cluster sometimes a file system other than `HOME` needs to be indicated (for example because of quotas).
 In this case pointing the installation to different file system with `--conda-prefix /other/filesystem` might be a solution.
 You can use `--conda-cleanup-pkgs` to further save space by removing downloaded tarballs.

 #### Using Cluster Environment:  Modules